abdulahmad/NHL92Genesis/README.md

 ## Known Issues/Limitations
 - **PCM Overlaps**: Some FM patches overlap PCM (e.g., $10820 in fm_instrument_patch_sfx_31).
 Modding may corrupt audio due to hardcoded address
 - **Checksum Sensitivity**: Builds require exact extracts for bitwise match; minor ROM diffs break validation.
+- **Z80 Sound Driver**: There is an .lst file in the `sound` folder of the z80 sound driver disassembly, but I haven't gone through the effort of making it part of the build-- the z80 code extracted from the retail rom is used for the build.

 ## Modding Tips
 - **Custom Music**: Edit `fmtune_pointer_table` / sequences.
 Add notes via freq tables; test envelopes for vibrato.